waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/science_page/README.md

 Bioacoustic audio recording [devices](https://github.com/waggle-sensor/summer2021/tree/main/Macintyre/soundrecorder/campaigns/morton-arb/science_page#devices) have been deployed in the arboretum to collect acoustic data that will be used to understand the soundscape and biodiversity in the area.

 ## Soundscape Ecology
+Animals make sounds for a wide variety of reasons.
+They use sounds to communicate about territory, food, predators, and mating.
+All of these sounds contribute to what is called a soundscape.
+Soundscape ecology is the branch of science that analyzes acoustic data from soundscapes to understand the relationships between biodiversity, landscapes, and anthropogenic pressures.

 ## Devices